Hockney–Falco thesis: Further publications by Hockney and Falco

-After their initial papers and Hockney's book, Hockney and Falco have continued publishing about their theory.
+After their initial papers and Hockney's book, Hockney and Falco continued publishing about their theory.

 At a scientific conference in February 2007, Falco argued that the Arabic physicist Ibn al-Haytham's (965–1040) work on optics, in his Book of Optics, may have influenced the use of optical aids by Renaissance artists.
 Falco said that his and Hockney's examples of Renaissance art "demonstrate a continuum in the use of optics by artists from c.
 1430, arguably initiated as a result of Ibn al-Haytham's influence, until today."

 Reception

 The thesis prompted intense and sustained debate among artists, art historians, and a wide variety of other scholars.
 In particular, it has spurred increased interest in the actual methods and techniques of artists among scientists and historians of science, as well as general historians and art historians.
 The latter have in general reacted unfavorably, interpreting the Hockney–Falco thesis as an accusation that the Old Masters "cheated" and intentionally obscured their methods.

 Art historians and others have criticized Hockney's argument on the grounds that the use of optical aids, though well-established in individual cases, has little value for explaining the overall development of Western art, and that historical records and paintings and photographs of art studios (without optical devices), as well as present-day realist artists, demonstrate that high levels of realism are possible without optical aids.
 Criminisi and Stork enlisted a contemporary artist to create a chandelier painting similar to the detail found in Arnolfini Portrait by eye as part of their response to the thesis, which they found to have a similar level of accuracy.
 Hockney ignored the history of linear perspective and the developments towards realism in sculpture that seem independent of any intervention by discoveries concerning optics.